ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. warning::

-   No more that three (3) Do-Jump commands can be used in a mission, the fourth and subsequent Do-Jumps will be ignored.
+   No more that fifteen (15) Do-Jump commands can be used in a mission.
+Subsequent Do-Jumps will be ignored.

 Do-Change-Speed
 ~~~~~~~~~~~~~~~